oneapi-src/level-zero-spec/core/PROG.md

     + ability to cull program execution within a command list, based on device-generated value(s)
 - **Execution Flow-Control**
     + ability to describe loops and if-else-then type program execution within a command list, based on device-generated value(s)
-- **Execute Indirect**
-    + ability for the device to generate and enqueue more work (better version of device-side enqueue)
 - **C++ Interfaces**
     + ability to choose between C and C++ interfaces (e.g., by wrapping C++ interfaces with C interfaces)